 Cross-Domain Retrieval for Expert-Level Integration

-Expert knowledge differs from novice understanding not just in quantity but in organization.
+Expert knowledge differs from novice understanding not just in quantity but in organisation.
 Experts possess richly interconnected knowledge networks allowing flexible access and application across contexts.
 Productive challenges that require retrieving and combining knowledge from multiple domains help learners develop these expert-like structures.

 Tasks might involve applying scientific principles to historical events, using mathematical models to analyse literature, or combining concepts from different units to solve novel problems.
 This cross-domain retrieval strengthens individual concepts while building the connective tissue between knowledge areas.
 The effort required to bridge domains creates durable, flexible understanding characteristic of deeper learning.